Passport (Week 4)

 How do these quotes both challenge and encourage you?

-Follow Me: Experiencing the Loving Leadership for Jesus by Jan David Hettinga
+Follow Me: Experiencing the Loving Leadership of Jesus by Jan David Hettinga

 If I want the benefit of salvation, it will cost me my personal sovereignty, my independent autonomy, my own agenda, my “throne.”
 Why?
 Because that is exactly what I must be saved from in the first place!